Guide written by:

-Which tools require a battery charger?
+Which power tools need a charger?

-With the exception of tools that require a lot of energy, most power tools – and some gardening tools – can run on batteries; drills, electric screwdrivers, hedge trimmers and circular saws can all be battery-powered.
+With the exception of tools that require a lot of energy, most power tools – and some gardening tools – can run on batteries.
+Drills, electric screwdrivers, hedge trimmers and circular saws can all be battery-powered.

 Choosing the right type of charger should be quite straightforward.
 You simply have to think about the following:

 - Compatibility of battery terminals with charger terminals;

 - Output voltage and current;